Kazhuu/movelister/README.md

 Movelister is a tool for creating various types of in-depth notes about video game mechanics data in sheet form.
 This could include simple move lists, detailed mechanics notes for glitchers or other type of tables which model the limits of a game's potential interactivity.
+Project might also be used as a tutorial or learning experience how to write Python macros for LibreOffice.

 **Movelister is a work in progress and can be used.
 Check TODO below for know issues before first release.**